jordibisbal/maybe-php/README.md

 #### resolve(): Either

 On *Deferred*, its closure is evaluated and an *Either* from the evaluation result is returned.
-If the closure throws a *Throwable*, a *Failed* with the *Throwable* as reason is returned
+If the closure throws a *Throwable*, a *Failure* with the *Throwable* as reason is returned

 #### then($nextValue): Either